Peter Boswell

 PeterBoswell.com's senior partner is Dr. Peter Boswell who until 2011 was the General Manager of the International Federation of Consulting Engineers (FIDIC) that represents globally the consulting engineering industry's three million staff through national Member Associations in over 100 countries.

 Peter was born in Kisumu, Kenya, brought up and educated in Kenya and received an MA and a PhD in materials engineering from Cambridge and MIT, respectively.
-His PhD research was in stress-stabilised metallic structures for fatigue resistant nuclear steels, automotive alloys, dental alloys, and high-temperature turbine blades.
+His PhD research was in stress-stabilised metallic structures for damage-resistant nuclear steels, automotive alloys, dental alloys, and high-temperature turbine blades.

-He was a Rotary Fellow for Africa for graduate studies and before starting his professional career he worked for two years as a UK Volunteer Overseas for the UN High Commission for Refugees in Burundi and then as an assistant manger on Rukinga Ranch in Kenya.
+He was a Rotary Fellow for Africa for graduate studies and before starting his professional career he worked for two years as a UK Volunteer Overseas for the UN High Commission for Refugees in Burundi and then as an assistant manger on Rukinga Ranch, Maungu, in Kenya.

 His PhD minor requirement was in Management Information Systems at the MIT Sloan School of Business where he carried out the computer simulations for the groundbreaking Club of Rome The Limits to Growth report.

-While at MIT he worked part-time as a process engineer with Ford Motor Co. at the company's development centre in Dearborn, Michigan.
-He worked with teams developing materials and process technologies for lightweight, high-toughness, steel and aluminium alloys for automotive, aerospace and nuclear applications.
+While at MIT he worked for several years part-time as a process engineer with Ford Motor Co. at the company's development centre in Dearborn, Michigan.
+He was a member of teams that developed materials and process technologies for lightweight, high-toughness, steel and aluminium alloys for automotive, aerospace and nuclear applications.

-He then become an Australian mining industry Australian Government Research Fellow attached to the University of Brisbane, Australia, specialising in the production and application of wear resistant materials for mining and process equipment.
+He then become an Australian mining industry post-doc Australian Government Research Fellow attached to the University of Brisbane, Australia, specialising in the production and application of wear-resistant materials for mining and process equipment.
 Towards the end of his fellowship he was attached to the University of Brisbane Dental School where he established materials research facilities for dental materials.

 In 1979, he joined Anglo American's Johnson Matthey at its development centre in the UK, becoming Principal Engineer and specialising in process plant for automotive catalysts, fuel cells, industrial platinum products, precious-metal based dental and medical products, and rare-earth alloys, notably alloys for permanent magnets.
 Dr Boswell received management training in Risk Management, Quality Management and Environmental Management.